 Lachlan Giles Loves Crucifix Armbar and Inside Heel Hook

 But this is not the most excellent position for control in BJJ because you must risk a submission attempt.
-Yet, Giles has three wins via unusual crucifix armbar.
+Yet, Giles has three wins via an unusual crucifix armbar.

-The submission that brought him the most significant number of victories is the inside heel hook with 13 wins.
+The submission that brought him the most significant number of victories is the inside heel hook, with 13 wins.
 Giles mastered it later in his career, and this technique stopped legendary Ricco Rodriguez, Patrick Gaudio, Kaynan Duarte…

 Lachlan Was Dealing With Multiple Injuries Throughout His Career